videojs/spellbook/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # TODO
-* general
-  * better verbose logging support?
-    * use RunCommand?
-  * more configuration
-  * prepush git hooks (update readme with doctoc)
-  * noderify when we switch to js instead of using shelljs
-* build-js
+* sb-build-js-browser
   * ignore .js.tmp files during watchify?? (created by rollupify, seem to cause issues?)
-  * noderify npm binaries?
-  * test browserify-incremental
-  * sourcemap during watchify
-* build-css
+* sb-build-css-sass
-  * add banner to the minified file and update the source map with the line offset of the banner that was added
+  * add banner to the minified files
+  * update the source map with the line offset of the banner that was added
+* sb-build-css-css
   * support plain css
-* sb-release
-  * support prerelease signifiers (beta, alpha etc)
-* sb-build-html
-  * use something like gulp-inject to inject css and js into html
-  * one page for min files and one page for normal files
-  * vulkanize min files into the index as well
-  * create an example page in the index of dist/
-* sb-lint-html ?
-  * lint all html files found in html/
-* sb-build-js-bundles
-  * something better than building to .sb-cache/bundles
-* sb-server
-  * localhost:<port> alternative such as <module-name>.dev
-    * hotel?
-    * mehserve?
-    * vhost?
-* sb-test
-  * get bundler tests to work
-  * get tests to run in nodejs
-  * get tests to run in browser
-  * watch all tests
-  * code coverage
-* sb-create
-  * proxy to the generator
 * Unit Tests
   * utils folder
   * check file contents in build tests